HPCguy/Squint/README.md

 That said, make no mistake, my current optimizations are all crap and yet I am still beating gcc.
 I am only one person with no resources, so I  pick the path I see as most interesting and plod along at a snail's pace when I am not watching TV, playing video games, or reading/commenting on news articles.

 If I had the resources to hire a small team and treat this as a real full time project, I could do ***much*** better!
+If you might be interested, let's talk.
 ```
 Below is the assembly language for the tests/shock.c ComputeFaceInfo() function for all three compilers: